-For the part of the analysis in which we estimate the observation-constrained RF associated with historical LCC in CMIP5 simulations, we used an extended version of the dataset originally presented by D18 that has a broader spatial coverage in order to increase the spatial overlap between model and observational results.
-The product from D18 was gap-filled by training

-- 145 a random forest classifier to reproduce the data according to similarities in local climate, and then using the climate information to predict the albedo changes due to specific land-cover transitions where gaps existed in the data, following the methodological steps described by Duveiller et al. (2020).
+The spatial coverage of the data from D18 is limited to the areas where there is a joint presence of the two vegetation classes of interest for a given land cover transition (e.g. forests to grasslands/croplands when considering a typical deforestation) over a local area of roughly 5 by 5 km.
+This is often not an issue, since many LCC generally occur in regions where both target and source classes already occur.
+However, it does limit the area over which the data can be confronted with model results, and it precludes exploring the possibilities of analysing new land cover change trajectories (e.g. planting trees in areas where none currently exist).
+Therefore, for the part of the analysis in which we estimate the observation-constrained RF associated to historical LCC in CMIP5 simulations, we used an extended version of the dataset originally presented by D18 that has a broader spatial coverage (Duveiller et al., 2020).
+The gap-filling approach employed to derive it consisted in training a random forest classifier to reproduce the data according to similarities in local climate, and then using the climate information to predict the albedo changes due to specific land-cover transitions where gaps existed in the data.
 Some precautions were taken to ensure that these predicted outputs remain realistic.
-First, all areas in which neither of the two land cover classes involved in a given transition are present were removed.
-Second, the random forest is only used for interpolation, i.e. only using combinations of climate indicator values that are actually - 150 observed for the considered transition.
+First, all areas in which neither of the two land cover types involved in a given transition are present were removed.
+Second, the random forest is only used for interpolation, i.e. only using combinations of climate indicator values that are actually observed for the considered transition.
 Finally, a clear systematic bias of the classifier was corrected by applying a simple linear regression.